abcnorio/nspawn-aiml/Readme.md

 - Link as read-only your $COMFYUIROOT/models folder of ComfyUI into the container via a BIND rule if you do not want all models within the container

-- Enable/ disable network of the container by the host
+Enable/ disable network of the container from the host

 ```bash
 # on host: